Joyride (Tinashe album): Background

+In an interview on March 30, 2018, Tinashe claimed that releasing "Flame" as the lead single was a decision initiated by her label, which she agreed to by choosing to "trust" their judgment at the time.
+After the single failed to achieve the expected results, she said the experience prompted her to take "back into the driver's seat".
+Additional complications arose around the album's title track, which Tinashe had initially co-written with Travis Scott and Hit-Boy.
+According to Tinashe, she had expressed interest in using the song as the album's namesake, but communication with Scott became difficult after he began dating Rihanna, who later acquired the track.
+Although the song ultimately went unused, Tinashe later regained the rights to it and reworked the piece, removing Scott's contributions before finalizing it for the project.

 Writing and recording

+Max Martin (left) and Taylor Parks (right) were among the writers and producers Tinashe worked with during early phases of recording and writing for the Joyride.

-The writing and recording for the album went through several phases.
+The writing and recording for Joyride went through several phases.
 In late January 2015, Tinashe was reported to be working with writers and producers from Prescription Songs (Cirkut, Ammo, Rock City, Jakob Kasher, Chloe Angelides), Max Martin and Taylor Parks on the album.
-After months of silence after the release of the album's then-latest lead single "Flame", Tinashe on July 11, 2017, confirmed that she was still working on her new album with producers Mike Will Made It, TM88, Metro Boomin, Diplo, Boi-1da, Charlie Handsome and others.
+After months of silence after the release of the album's then-latest lead single "Flame", Tinashe confirmed that she was still working on her new album with producers, such as Metro Boomin, Boi-1da, Charlie Handsome and others, on July 11, 2017.

-In an April 5, 2018 article in Vulture, Tinashe stated: "Once I brought in producers and writers, we were in there every day being creative...
-We set the vibe, had Taco Tuesday parties.
-That was a huge turning point for me.
-Once that summer happened, I regained a huge sense of confidence and purpose: 'Okay, I'm doing this.
-I really made this happen.
-I’m gonna make my best music ever.'
-That's what we did."
-In this Vulture article, Tinashe admitted that "three [different] versions of this album exist" and that there "are probably 200 songs" total that were recorded over the course of a three-year period.
+In an April 2018 article of Vulture, Tinashe explained that once she brought producers and writers into the process, she was working in the studio daily, an experience she described as a creative "turning point".
+She recalled regaining a strong sense of confidence and purpose during that period, adding that it was when she felt, "Okay, I'm doing this", and fully committed to making her best music.
+Tinashe admitted that "three [different] versions of this album exist" and that there "are probably 200 songs" total that were recorded over the course of a three-year period.